saranglakadkar/Smart-Investor/Source Code/Readme.txt

 for java mail sender
 	- give your email
-	- give your app password(if you don't have then create on, search in youtube if needed "how to create app password for gmail")
+	- give your app password

 stripe payment gatway
 	- give your api key